Your Telstra phone service is being permanently switched off.

 1. Get your account inventory.
 Log in to My Telstra or call 13 2000.
 Ask for your DOT contract details and a full list of all numbers on the account.
 You need both before you can initiate a port.

 2. Choose a replacement.
-For most small businesses, an independent Australian hosted VoIP provider is the right call on cost and features.
+For most small businesses, an independent Australian cloud phone system company is the right call on cost and features.
 Our guide to the best VOIP phone system for small business in Australia compares the main options with pricing and feature breakdowns.
+If you are not sure which type of system suits your setup, our checklist for choosing a business phone system in Australia covers the key questions to work through before you compare providers.

 3. Start your port early.
 Telstra-to-new-provider ports take 4 to 6 weeks.
 Initiate at least 6 to 8 weeks before your planned cutover.
+Our number porting timeline guide explains what happens at each stage and where delays commonly occur.
 Build extra buffer if you have multiple numbers or a 13/1300/1800 number in the mix.

 4. Plan your hardware before you port.
 Decide whether you are going with new SIP desk phones, softphone apps, or a combination.
-Have hardware on-site and provisioned on the new platform before porting begins -- not after.
+Our guide to desk phones versus softphones for business covers the trade-offs, and our IP phone setup guide walks through provisioning.
+Have hardware on-site and configured before porting begins, not after.

 5. Consider a parallel run.
 Set up on the new provider with a temporary number first.
 Test call quality, routing, and voicemail thoroughly before porting your main business number across.
+Our guide to setting up business phones on the NBN covers the full configuration sequence including voicemail, ring groups, and after-hours routing.
 This eliminates the risk of ending up with no working phones during the cutover window.